MicrosoftDocs/architecture-center/docs/cloud-adoption/infrastructure/software-defined-networks.md

 - This PaaS application is not part of a broader cloud adoption initiative

 > [!TIP]
 > The above assumptions are minimum qualifiers aligned to a PaaS Only network.
+While this approach may fit the requirements of a single application deployment, your Cloud Migration Team should think about some longer-term questions:
+>- Will this deployment expand in scope or scale to require access to other non-PaaS resources?
+>- Are other PaaS deployments planned beyond the current solution?
+>- Does the organization have plans for other future cloud migrations?
+>
-While this approach may fit the requirements of a single application deployment, it is advised that the Cloud Migration Team think slightly longer term.
-Will this deployment expand in scope or scale to require access to other non-PaaS resources?
-Are other PaaS deployments planned beyond the current solution?
-Does the organization have plans for other future cloud migrations?
-The answers to these questions would not preclude a team from choosing a PaaS only option, but should be considered before making this decision.
+> The answers to these questions would not preclude a team from choosing a PaaS only option, but should be considered before making this decision.

 ### Cloud Native